Pool dashboard comparing share difficulty settings across a mixed ASIC fleet

 When Fixed Difficulty Can Win

-3. Compare stale/reject rate, share cadence, and reconnect stability.
+3. Compare stale/reject rate, share cadence, and how each group handles a reconnect.

 Tags